 The monitoring of flora and fauna within the biodiversity zone will involve the whole community, particularly young people.
 School children and college students will monitor and record plants, insects, and animals species.

 The creation of the Biodiversity Zone does not only make ecological good sense, but it will also produce economic rewards for the region and its inhabitants.
-Once facilities for visitors have been established, Vale das Lobas will become a site of special interest to a wide range of visitors, and will help to establish a niche position for Fornos de Algodres in the fast changing tourism market.
+Once facilities for visitors have been established, Vale das Lobas will become a site of special interest to a wide range of visitors, and will help to establish a niche position for Fornos de Algodres in the tourism market.